Here’s the Guru guide to all of the best Gran Canaria surf spots with lots of useful tips about swells and tides.

 At low tide it’s easier to get in and out of the water (there are urchins though).
 At higher tide, the wave gets better but breaks closer to the shore (really close if it’s small) and you have to be careful with the whitewash when you come in and even more going out.
 It’s a stone beach, but big stones which make it more difficult.

-This is a right-hander point break, the bottom is a flat flagstone with a couple of rocks in the first section, turning to a combination of rock and stones in the second section.
+This is a right-hand point break, the bottom is a flat flagstone with a couple of rocks in the first section, turning to a combination of rock and stones in the second section.

 This wave keeps on breaking properly when other spots are too big.
-You can surf throughout the tide but full tide is the worst option.
+You can surf throughout the tide but high tide is the worst option.